First Take (talk show): History

 On June 19, 2015, Champion left First Take due to her promotion to SportsCenter anchor.
 The following month, she was replaced on an interim basis by Molly Qerim, who was promoted to permanent host on September 15.

 On July 25, 2016, Max Kellerman permanently replaced Skip Bayless as the First Take co-host as Bayless had left ESPN to join rival network FS1 and started another sports talk program called Skip and Shannon: Undisputed.

 On January 3, 2017, First Take switched channels with the two editions of SportsCenter.
 First Take moved to ESPN, while the 10:00 a.m. and 11:00 a.m.
 ET editions of SportsCenter moved to ESPN2.
 The move was made in an effort to boost the show's ratings, which had declined since Bayless' departure from ESPN.

 In September 2018, the show moved to ESPN's New York studios, and received a new logo and graphics as part of the move.

 In 2021, Kellerman left First Take to allow for a new format involving rotating guest analysts appearing alongside Smith.
 Kellerman's last day on the show was September 1.
 Smith later revealed that he wanted Kellerman off of First Take as he believed the two of them lacked the chemistry they once had, although he clarified that there were no hard feelings towards Kellerman: "I wasn't pointing a finger at him.
 I was saying we did not work as a pair."

+In September 2025, it was reported that Qerim would be leaving ESPN at the end of 2025 after declining a contract renewal with the network.
+Qerim later confirmed the news on her Instagram account.
+Qerim said that she had "the privilege of sharing the desk with some of the most brilliant, passionate, and entertaining voices in sports," and that hosting the show "has been one of the greatest honors of my career."
+Qerim did not appear on First Take after her announcement, with Stephen A. Smith announcing on his radio show that she had "abruptly resigned" as host.
+She was eventually replaced by Shae Cornette, starting in November.